sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-1/index.md

 type: "posts"
 devtoSkip: true
 canonical_url: https://kmcd.dev/posts/http2-from-scratch-part-1/
-draft: true
+draft: false
 series: ["HTTP From Scratch"]
 ---

 If you have ever opened a terminal and manually typed an HTTP/1.1 request, you know there is a certain beauty in its simplicity.
-You send a few lines of plain text, the server responds with more text, and the connection closes.
+You send a few lines of plain text and the server responds with more text.
 It is human-readable and easy to debug, but it is also remarkably inefficient for the modern web.
 If you haven't done that, I'm hoping I can get you to use telnet this way for the first time today.

-As we move toward more complex applications, the limitations of text-based protocols become obvious.
+As applications have grown more complex and require many disparate streams of data, we seem to have reached the limit to what a text-based protocol can do.
 In this series, we are going to stop using the high-level abstractions provided by the Go standard library (mostly) and build an HTTP/2 implementation from the ground up.
 This is the way that I've learned best, so maybe you can join me on this journey.

 ### The Simplicity of the Past